Jaskaranbir/ansible_kubeadm_k8s/roles/addons/README.md

 **admin_namespace_full**: Full-name for the main namespace.
 **admin_namespace_short**: Short-name for the main namespace.

-**helm_namespaces**: An array with namespaces where helm should be installed.
+**helm_namespaces_arr**: An array with namespaces where helm should be installed.
 Should have short-name and full-name for namespace.
 For example:

 ```YAML
   - full_ns: development